 It’s kind of weird to think of the Bible as a weapon, isn’t it?
 I mean, it’s hard to protect yourself from an enemy with a book.
 Maybe if it was heavy enough you could knock someone out with it, but normally a book isn’t a great weapon to bring to a battle.
 However, the Word of God isn’t any old book!

-The devil came to tempt Jesus when he was the weakest.
+The devil came to tempt Jesus Christ when he was the weakest.
 We are often tempted when we are weak too.
 Maybe you don’t understand the math problems you’re supposed to hand in, so you look up the answers.
 Or maybe a kid at the park is being mean to you, so you push him off the equipment.
-Or you’re super-duper hungry so you sneak the snack your mom told you not to have before supper.
+Or you’re super-duper hungry so you sneak the junk food your mom told you not to have before supper.
+Maybe you even sneak some screen time because you’re so tired.
+The difficult situations when we are weak are those when we’re more likely to have a lack of self-control.
+Our sinful nature is harder to control when we’re tired, hungry, or frustrated!

 This won’t always be easy.
 Unlike us, Jesus was able to use his Sword of the Spirit to fight back against the sneaky temptations every single time.
 Because of that, he was the perfect sacrifice to take the consequences of sin from us.
-And when he came back to life, he brought the Holy Spirit with him to pass onto you.
+He was also the greatest example of self-control.
+And when Jesus came back to life, he brought the Holy Spirit with him to pass onto you.

+Self-control means that you’re able to say “NO” when you’re tempted.
 Imagine the Holy Spirit like a mechanical arm that helps you swing your own Sword of the Spirit against temptations.
 Nothing can stand against you when you pair the Sword of the Spirit with the Holy Spirit.
+This is the very reason why self-control is a fruit of the Holy Spirit – it’s not something we can force.
+It’s something that grows as you learn to depend on the grace of God!

 When you feel stuck, like you have no other choice but to sin, say “help me, Jesus!”
 That’s the kind of prayer Jesus loves to answer with a great big “YES”.